noisesocket/spec/noise_socket.md

 **6. Handshake payload protection**
 ---------------------
+ Data that needs to be sent in handshake (certificates or 0-RTT data) must not be sent unencrypted.
+It means that no data can be sent in the first XX message.
+ Certificates must be sent together with the static keys (**s** token) for the receiving side to perform validation

  - During XX handshake, only second and third messages may contain payloads.
 The first wold be sent in clear
  - During IK handshake, first and second messages may contain payloads.